camybish/CV/README.md

 ## Skills

 IT Skills - Gained from my Degree
 - Proficient in SolidWorks, Photoshop, Illustrator, SketchUp, and Marvel plus a basic understanding of Proteus (circuitry design software).
 I am also a highly competent user of Microsoft Office products.

-((Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.))

-((Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevant to technology.
-Good examples clearly explain the impact you've had.))

-Here's an example
+In terms of computer programming, I'm practised in:

+- Ruby & RSpec
+- Sinatra
+- JavaScript & Jest
+- Mongoose
+- Express
+- React
+- Node.js
+- TDD
+- Agile Development
+- Git & GitHub

 #### Communication

-Recently I've worked on further improving my skills in team environments at Makers.
-In the AceBook project, ...

 One of the biggest developments in my communication skills came from my work at Pier Pressure.
 Each shift provided a new way to hone in my introduction and process throughout the game to give players the best experience possible, whether that be by perfecting my presentation abilities in the introduction speech or providing clues that provided a good challenge for players and stayed true to the theme of the room.
 This also bought challenges with being improvisational to accommodate the different help needed for teams.

 What set me up for utilising such abilities was my work as a Learning Support Assistant.
 As I was working with children with different educational needs at all different ages, I needed to be very adaptive in my approach.
 Some children would require a high-energy approach to grab their attention, and others would need some time to adjust to my presence before offering advice and support on the work they were doing.
 I value the work I did and the learning process I went through immensely.

-Example Below
-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some online evidence (blogs, videos, articles, etc.)

-#### Another skill

 ## Education